 That meant he was feeling a little less than fully alert as he pressed ‘send’ on the email campaign.

-And it perhaps helps to explain why, instead of attaching the brochure to the email, he instead attached the spreadsheet of over 4,000 target names – containing not only email addresses, but also actual addresses, as well as telephone numbers and other personal information.
+And it perhaps helps to explain why, instead of attaching the e-brochure to the email, he instead attached the spreadsheet of over 4,000 target names – containing not only email addresses, but also actual addresses, as well as telephone numbers and other personal information.

 Just as well, then, that the marketing agency had cyber insurance in place to help limit the damage.
-Because the hotel chain’s head office quickly started logging complaint calls from people worried and/or angry their private details had been made public.
+Because the hotel chain’s head office quickly started logging complaint calls from people worried and/or angry that their private details had been made public.

-How cyber insurance helped
+How cyber insurance for marketing agencies helped

 - Reputations were taking a battering once the press got hold of the story – both the hotel chain’s and the marketing agency’s – but the PR expertise the insurance paid for helped to contain the crisis.
 Cost: £3,500 for one month.